joergkrause/nyaf/README.md

 > Async is an option, can by sync, too.

 *this.services* is a function, that returns an instance of the service.
 Services are singleton on the level of the local name.
 The same name used in different components will return the same instance.
 Using a different name will create a new instance.

+The third option of `@InjectService` allows to define a singleton.
+Instead of providing a type for the decorator, here you must provide an instance.
+The same name will be shared across components.

 # How to use